 However, civil law has some downsides: If no established statute relates to a case, the court has less authority to act.
 A judge in a civil law court doesn’t rely as much on a judicial precedent.
 They can interpret the statute less predictably than a judge in the common law court.

 Solutions from cases with institutionalized interpretations and opinions by public juries and other judicial authorities define common law.
 The goal of common law is also to provide consistency in how courts handle offenses and create an interpretation standard.
-In the United States, all states practice common law except Louisiana, whose courts practice French civil law.
+In the United States, all states practice common law except Louisiana, whose courts also incorporate elements of civil code from France and Spain.

 Judges and Lawyers in Civil and Common Law